GooTechnologies/learn/manual/assets/scripts/index.md

 layout: manual
 id: scripts
 ---
 A *Script Asset* is some JavaScript code that can interact with entities in Create.
-To add a Script Asset to an entity, the entity needs a Script Component.
+To add a Script Asset to an entity, the entity needs a [Script Component]({{ '/manual/scene/components/script' | append: site.baseurl }}).

-## Creating a Script Asset
+## Creating a Script

 There are several ways of creating a Script Asset: